 Or worse — whisper about money problems while looking stressed out?

 To instill in your kids a healthy relationship with money, stop making it a taboo topic and do this instead:

 - Have regular money meetings with your spouse.
 Consistent communication can help avoid kids money misunderstandings that lead to bickering.
 While you won't want to talk finances on date night, set aside some time to have a cash chat about your bank account, credit cards, how you each use your pocket money, etc.—while you're bored to tears waiting in the carpool line, perhaps?

 - Avoid phrases like "we're broke" or "we'll never be able to afford that."
 Instead, try "it's not in our budget right now," or "that's something we can try to save up for."
 Kids absorb everything, so make what you say count.

 - Show pride for what you have.
 It's OK to fantasize about a dream house once in a while, but emphasize that taking care of your family's needs and being happy together is what's most important.
 "Your kids will learn about money from someone.
 Please don't let it be from an out-of-control reality TV star," says financial expert, Dave Ramsey.

-Share a "big picture" visual.
-Pull up your family's budget on your computer as a spreadsheet or get a free template to print out to demonstrate where money flows in (mommy and daddy's paychecks) and out (paying house bills).
+- Share a "big picture" visual.
+Pull up your family's budget on your computer as a spreadsheet to demonstrate where money flows in (mommy and daddy's paychecks) and out (paying house bills).